Lieunoir/typst-voronay/lib.typ

   }).sorted(key: ((_, _, d)) => d).map(((x, y, _)) => (x, y))
 }

-/// Generates a Delaunay triangulation of some points
+/// Computes the Delaunay triangulation of some points
 ///
 /// Parameters :
 /// - `points` : vertices of the triangulation, as an array of arrays of len 2
 ///
 /// Returns : faces of the triangulation, as an array of arrays len 3 of indices
-#let generate-delaunay(points) = {
+#let delaunay-triangulate(points) = {
   if points.len() == 0 {
     return ()
   }